ImpervaPS/Training/Sonar Training Draft.md

   path: /var/lib/mongo/auditLog.json
 ```
 Log rotation part(optional):
-using the default user role
+Using the default admin user to create user that has root role

 ```sh
 ## run mongo command to start session